 He is actively involved in teaching junior doctors at the hospital and within primary care settings.

-Patients just beginning to think about dental implant treatment may find it helpful to attend a complimentary preliminary consultation with Dr Khan.
+Patients just beginning to think about dental implant treatment may find it helpful to attend a preliminary consultation with Dr Khan.
 This discussion will help you consider the options for treating your dental problems and decide whether to proceed with implants.